Cebeerre/pysecuritas/README.md

 I managed to create a webservice with this and Flask and integrate everything together with IFTT using WebHooks.

+THIS PROJECT IS NOT IN ANY WAY ASSOCIATED WITH OR RELATED TO THE SECURITAS DIRECT-VERISURE GROUP COMPANIES.

 # Usage

 You can either call it as a module: